Amir-Zucker/arasan-chess/README.md

 ## Program variants

+### This is a variant intended to run on mobile apple devices.
+for the original arasan chess engine, see: [Arasan](https://github.com/jdart1/arasan-chess)

 Several different binaries for Arasan can be built.
 The default executable (arasanx-32 for 32-bit operating systems, or arasanx-64 for 64-bit ones) is designed to be runnable on most systems.
 Default x86 or x86_64 builds